 Remember how we said that the more muscle you have on your body, the better your metabolism works?
 Having more muscle increases your resting metabolic rate (RMR).
-This helps you burn more calories at rest—which is what you want if you’re aiming for weight loss after 40.
-So if you’ve been avoiding those weight machines or dumbbells, now’s the time to dedicate yourself to strength training.
-You can even use your own bodyweight to build strength through moves like push-ups, lunges and squats.
-Strength training for as little as 20 minutes two to three times a week can build enough muscle to increase your resting metabolic rate (RMR) over time.
+This helps you burn more calories at rest—which is what you want if you’re losing weight after 40 (or over 50 and beyond).

-3. Try HIIT Workouts
+3. Try HIIT Workouts for Weight Loss

-If you’re currently only using doing steady state cardio workouts like jogging or elliptical weight loss exercises, for example, you could benefit from incorporating HIIT workouts to your regimen.
+If you’re currently only using doing steady state cardio workouts like jogging or elliptical weight loss exercises, for example, you could benefit from incorporating HIIT workouts into your regimen.
 Because the intervals get your heart rate more elevated, they help you work harder, not longer.
-Studies show that HIIT also burns more fat than other workouts.
-If you’re looking to try HIIT for the first time, check out these HIIT workouts on Get Healthy U TV!
+Studies show that HIIT also burns more fat than other workouts and is a great method for losing weight after 40.

 4. Eat Clean, Protein-Rich Foods

 Incorporating healthy sources of protein like eggs and salmon will also help you feel more satiated as well as fuel the muscles you’re building through that regular strength training we mentioned above!

-5. Naturally Detoxify Your Body
+5. Naturally Detox Your Body

+Staying healthy is more than detoxing after an indulgent weekend.
 While some people try to fast or do week-long “cleanses” to lose weight, the truth is that your body already has natural detoxification processes in place to help manage your weight.

 - Drinking enough water, particularly lemon water.
 Lemons alkalize your body and contain a soluble fiber called pectin, which helps with weight loss.

-- Adding fermented foods like kimchi, kombucha or Greek yogurt to your diet.
+- Adding fermented foods like kimchi, kombucha, or Greek yogurt to your diet.
 Fermented foods balance your body’s gut bacteria, which helps your body’s natural elimination processes work regularly, boost your immune system, and even improve your mood.

 6. Get More Sleep